All About Mucositis

 • Diseases such as kidney disease, diabetes, or HIV/AIDS.

-It can be hard to manage mucositis and to determine how bad a case is because each person is different.
-The World Health Organization (WHO) oral toxicity scale is one of a number of grading systems that is used to stage the severity of mucositis:
+It can be hard to manage mucositis and determine how bad a case is because each person is different.
+The World Health Organization (WHO) oral toxicity scale is one of many grading systems used to stage the severity of mucositis:

 Examples of mucositis: